Gretna Green Wedding Destinations for New York

 In general, Gretna Greens are often found near county, state, or even national borders.
 It all depends on time and place - the specific laws of the location the couple was coming from and traveling to are important, as are the laws at that time in history.

 That makes this kind of research in New York State challenging: The Empire State borders Pennsylvania, New Jersey, Connecticut, Massachusetts, Vermont, Ontario, and Quebec - and Ohio and Michigan are not far away either.
 The same proximity to all of these states may also make towns in New York State possible Gretna Greens for other locations.
+View our growing list of potential Gretna Green locations related to NY State.

 While Gretna Greens apply specifically to marriage, researchers should note that the idea of seeking out alternate jurisdictions for major events wasn't limited just to weddings.